-As Space Foundation’s Chief Executive Officer, Tom Zelibor leads the world’s premier organization to inspire, educate, connect, and advocate on behalf of the global space community.
+As CEO of the Space Foundation, Tom Zelibor leads the world’s premier organization to inspire, educate, connect, and advocate on behalf of the global space community.
 The Foundation’s mission is to be the preeminent resource for space-inspired education, a trusted source of space information, and a provider of exceptional forums for the exchange of ideas, programs, and partnerships.

 Tom has a broad and accomplished leadership and entrepreneurial background, having served as Chairman and CEO of Lightwave Logic, a publicly traded corporation that conducts R&D and production of advanced, high-speed organic electro-optic materials for use in devices in the telecommunications, data center, and high-speed computing markets.

-He was also President and CEO of Flatirons Solutions, a high-tech IT professional services and systems engineering company, where he was responsible for the overall strategic guidance and direction of business operations, and a former Vice President for Science Applications International Corporation (SAIC).
+He was also President and CEO of Flatirons Solutions, a high-tech IT professional services and systems engineering company, where he was responsible for the overall strategic guidance and direction of business operations, and as Vice President for Science Applications International Corporation (SAIC).

 Tom received his bachelor’s degree in Oceanography from the United States Naval Academy in 1976 and retired as a Navy Rear Admiral and Naval Aviator with over 35 years of significant leadership experience.
 The highlight of his military career was as Commander, Task Force 50, where he led three U.S. carrier battle groups, two NATO carriers, nearly 60 other U.S. and coalition ships, 300 aircraft, and thousands of personnel in the North Arabian Sea conducting combat operations in Afghanistan subsequent to the terrorist attacks of September 11, 2001.
 His other affiliations include: the National Association of Corporate Directors; Chair of Board of Directors, Lightwave Logic Inc.; Director, Dienen Inc.; Director, Baker Street Scientific Inc.; and Director, National Cyber Center (Member of the Space ISAC Committee).